-3. At all WMRRA events, motorcycles must meet 105 dbA at 50 feet.
-That measurement will be taken while the machine in moving on the racing surface.
+3. At all WMRRA events, motorcycles shall not exceed 105 dbA at 50 feet.
+This measurement will be taken while the machine is moving on the racing surface.
 Violators are subject to being black-flagged from their event.

 SECTION G - GAS/FUEL